jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Side buttons
 ------------

-There are few buttnos next to the Listbox where user can select the data:
+There are few buttons next to the Listbox where user can select the data:

 Refresh:
  This button was removed in 1.66.
-The refresh and some other functionality was added to right click for most Listoboxes in Nika.
+The refresh and some other functionality was added to right click for most Listboxes in Nika.

 Save/Load Config
 ~~~~~~~~~~~~~~~~